Dear 易経 (I Ching),

 We, the nonconformist disasters,

-Kenji C. Liu is author of Map of an Onion, national winner of the 2015 Hillary Gravendyk Poetry Prize.
-His poetry is in American Poetry Review, Action Yes!, Split This Rock’s poem of the week series, several anthologies and a chapbook, You Left Without Your Shoes.
-He has received fellowships from Kundiman, VONA/Voices, Djerassi, and the Community of Writers.
+Kenji C. Liu (劉謙司) is author of Map of an Onion, national winner of the 2015 Hillary Gravendyk Poetry Prize.
+His poetry is in American Poetry Review, Action Yes!, Split This Rock’s poem of the week series, several anthologies, and two chapbooks, Craters: A Field Guide (2017) and You Left Without Your Shoes (2009).
+A Kundiman fellow and an alumnus of VONA/Voices, the Djerassi Resident Artist Program, and the Community of Writers, he lives in Los Angeles.